mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When does the output capacitor charge/discharge?
 - What is the inductor polarity?
 - When does the inductor sink/supply current?
+- What is the input capacitor needed?
+What happens if it's removed?
 - What is voltage/current ripple? (from circuit analysis perspective)
 - What determines inductor current slope?
 - What determines capacitor voltage slope?